Long time universality of black-hole lasers: Time evolution of realistic black-hole laser setups

 \section{Time evolution of realistic black-hole laser setups}

-In order to numerically study the time evolution of the BHL solutions described in Sec. \ref{sec:WF}, we follow the procedure of Ref. \cite{deNova2016}: we add some random noise to the initial stationary BHL solutions in order to trigger the dynamical instabilities, and let that initial condition evolve numerically with the time-dependent GP equation.
+In order to numerically study the time evolution of the BHL solutions described in Sec. \ref{sec:WF}, we follow the procedure of Ref. \cite{deNova2016}: we add some small random noise to the stationary BHL solutions in order to trigger the dynamical instabilities, and then let that stochastic initial condition evolve with the time-dependent GP equation.